Primary production and processing standards

 Registration requirements

-If you produce leafy vegetables, berries or melons in the NT, you don't need to register as a food business unless you're selling directly to the public.
-For example, at the markets.
+If you’re a primary producer in the NT, you only need to register as a food business if you’re selling to the public or altering your produce.

 More information